Smithsonian/dporepo/README.md

 If you have a filled-out `parameters.yml` file, move it into the app/config directory.

+If not, you have 2 options:
+1. Copy parameters.yml.dist to parameters.yml.
+Fill in the missing values for the database and other settings.
-If not, you will be prompted during the installation to provide these settings.
+2. Do nothing.
+You will be prompted during the installation to provide these settings via the command line, one at a time.

 The database settings must match the database and user account created in step Prepare database.